Kimbsy/clunk/README.md

 ### Clickable sprites

-You can make a sprite clickable with the `clunk.input/add-on-click` function which takes a sprite and a on-click function, this function takes the state and the sprite and returns an updated state.
+You can make a sprite clickable with the `clunk.input/add-on-click` function which takes a sprite and an on-click function, this on-click function takes the state and the sprite and returns an updated state.

 ``` Clojure
 (-> (sprite/image-sprite :balloon